 Throughout the process, the project team worked with and learned from these stakeholders and national experts to address barriers and identify solutions related to the business case for community solar, business models, the value of solar from a utility standpoint, policy and regulatory barriers, and outreach and communication.
 The project team maintained this strong stakeholder interest and buy-in through regular meetings, which provided a forum for stakeholders to stay engaged and informed about the Cook County project and the state’s concurrent community solar policy process.

-Though the project officially ended in September 2017, the Cook County team has continued to engage with stakeholders to share information and updates on the process to implement new community solar rules in Illinois.
+Though the grant officially ended in September 2017, the Cook County team has continued to engage with stakeholders to share information and updates on the process to implement new community solar rules in Illinois.
 In November 2017, Cook County held a community solar webinar featuring local government representatives from Cook County and Will County, Illinois and Minneapolis, Minnesota.
 The webinar provided an overview of the tools and resources created by Cook County, key considerations for developing requests for proposals, and the steps local governments can take to prepare for solar development.
 In January 2018, Cook County hosted a webinar that highlighted a new tool being developed by The Accelerate Group that will help connect community solar developers with potential subscribers and communities interested in hosting a community solar facility.

 Looking beyond the data gathered during the initial analysis and review process, the Cook County team decided to pursue a set of demonstration projects to understand the actual barriers to creating a robust community solar market.
 Cook County initiated the pilot site selection process for these projects at a stakeholder advisory group meeting targeting Cook County property owners to encourage them to consider hosting community solar.
 By the close of the submittal period, the team had received overwhelming interest from the community—109 properties were submitted for consideration, and 75 of these were deemed suitable for community solar.
 The project team received both rooftop and ground mount submissions distributed across Cook County from nonprofits, commercial properties, schools, municipalities, park facilities, and brownfields.